 |Sendible||$29 a month||Monitor blogs, do SMS marketing and more.||It’s expensive.|

 Each of the tools on this list was reviewed (yeah, we actually visited the sites, created an account and tested them).
 This means that the article took longer to write.
-Hopefully it will give you a few good insights so you can choose the most suitable Pinterest scheduling tool for your needs.
+Hopefully it will give you a few good insights so you can choose the most suitable Pinterest automation tool for your needs.

 Part of the reason that we write these articles is research.
 We arrange and run lifetime deals for our customers.
 You know, the kind that avoids those pesky monthly fees.
 If you’re interested in getting hold of special offers to help you grow your business then head on over to this page.
-And now, we’ll start with a review of my favourite Pinterest scheduling tool.
+And now, we’ll start with a review of my favourite Pinterest scheduler.

 Like chopsticks Tailwind is multi functional.
 The software lets you manage both your Pinterest and Instagram accounts.
 Unfortunately, just like chopsticks, there’s a learning curve.
 Once you’ve overcome the very cluttered user interface though you’ll find Tailwind easy to use and a great timesaver.